RR-Inyo/bldc6p/README.md

 ## Usage
 As neither push buttons nor displays are equipped in the circuit diagram above, all controls are done through shell.
-If launch the software, you will see the message below.
+When launching the software, you will see the message below.

 ```
 =====================================================